 — Ukrainian verifiers enhanced their professional qualifications and practical skills.

-— enterprises are now better prepared for monitoring plans, mandatory annual reports, and future integration into the European climate policy framework.
+— enterprises are now better prepared for GHG monitoring, mandatory annual reports, and future integration into the EU climate policy framework.

 The training is part of the project “Support for the establishment of an emissions trading scheme (ETS) in Ukraine”, commissioned by the German Federal Ministry for Economic Affairs and Climate Action (BMWK) and implemented by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH in partnership with the Ministry of Economy of Ukraine.